RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 ### 📌 Restrict Access To Manager Application

-The `context.xml` controls access to the Manager Application that comes bundled with Tomcat.
+The `context.xml` file controls access to the Manager Application that comes bundled with Tomcat.
 You will usually want to restrict this to only localhost access (127.0.0.1):

 ```console
 (editor) $CATALINA_HOME/webapps/manager/META-INF/context.xml